How To Increase Your Instagram Presence: 6 Easy Ways

 Champion users who post content using your hashtag to encourage others to do the same… Everyone loves the flattery of a regram!

 Don’t Be Afraid Of Change

 It’s true what they say: The only constant thing is change.
-Instagram, as a platform, will always keep changing, and the ways in which people use social media to communicate will continue to evolve.
+Learning how to increase your Instagram presence is a constant mission for improvement, and the ways in which people use social media to communicate will continue to evolve.

 Subscribe to key updates from Instagram via news outlets such as our blog or Contently to ensure that you are staying on top of the latest product developments, and don’t be afraid to try new things, such as Instagram polls in Instagram Stories, or gallery posts that have a narrative that runs through a few sequential images.

 Your brand could be the first brand to introduce a user to a new function that Instagram has released, making it stand out as a leader and encouraging the user to share your content with friends, so once you become aware of a new feature, trial one or two posts that incorporate it (in your own style and tone, of course), and then test several approaches to the feature over the next week so that you can establish how best to use it.

 About the author